Remzi1993/jquery-manager/README.md

 Go to your working WP plugins directory / WordPress install: `/wp-content/plugins/` this is where you want to clone this project or your forked repo in.<br>

-Use the following command to clone this repository:
+Use the following command to clone this repository:<br>
 `$ git clone https://github.com/Remzi1993/jquery-manager.git` (example)
 If you have forked this repo.
 You should clone your own repo.
 To begin working on your feature or fix you should create a branch, this will be easier for us to check your pull request later on.